Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 - Carrier rate agreements are renegotiated every 12 to 18 months.
 When the market flips, you need to see across every carrier simultaneously.

-- Freight billing errors cost shippers 3–7% of total freight spend annually (Zero Down Supply Chain Solutions).
+- Freight billing errors can cost shippers a hefty 3-7% of their total freight spend each year.
 The contract is the only document that proves an overcharge.

 - ContractSafe offers unlimited users, OCR for scanned compliance documents, and AI extraction across the full portfolio.